THE SIMPLEST WAY TO CONTAIN PROFIT: ELIMINATE IT

 The movie shows the majesty of the destruction.

-Because the pharaohs neutralize investible income with monuments so huge that the term "pharaonic" applies to any construction that is over the top?
+Because the pharaohs neutralized investible income with monuments so huge that the term "pharaonic" applies to any construction that is over the top?

-That immensity is a constant show of power.
+That immensity was a constant show of power.

 A 14th-century ruler of the Mali Empire spends so much gold on his pilgrimage to Mecca that its value drops for a decade, which hinders emerging producers.